anomaly/prestans-docs/source/client.rst

 .. note:: It's assumed that you are familiar with developing applications with Google Closure tools.

-prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your prestans API.
+prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your Prestans API.
 Our current line up includes:

 * REST Client, provides a pattern to create Xhr requests, manages the life cycle and parsers responses, also supports Attribute Fitlers.
-* Types API, a client side replica of the prestans server types package assisting with parsing responses.
+* Types API, a client side replica of the Prestans server types package assisting with parsing responses.
 * Code generation tools to quickly produce client side stubs from your REST application models.

-It's expected that you will use the Google Closure `dependency manager <https://developers.google.com/closure/library/docs/introduction>`_ to load the prestans namespaces.
+It's expected that you will use the Google Closure `dependency manager <https://developers.google.com/closure/library/docs/introduction>`_ to load the Prestans namespaces.

 Installation